Ontario, Oregon: Economy

 The Heinz Frozen Food Company (formerly Ore-Ida), a subsidiary of H. J. Heinz Company, processes locally grown potatoes, and annually produces over 600000000 lb of 75 different potato products, while employing approximately 1,000.
 Tater tots were first created and manufactured here in 1953 (commercial distribution began in 1956).

 St. Alphonsus Medical Center is a 49-bed, acute-care hospital, serving Ontario and the surrounding communities in Eastern Oregon and southwestern Idaho; it is part of the hospital system of Saint Alphonsus Regional Medical Center in Boise, Idaho.

 About 5 mi northwest of central Ontario is the Snake River Correctional Institution, a 3,000-bed medium security facility.
 Opened in 1991 and expanded in 1998, the prison has approximately 900 employees.

 Cannabis legalization

 Since 2019, cannabis dispensaries have been an important part of Ontario's economy and a notable example of the border effect.

 In November 2018, voters overturned a ban on recreational marijuana dispensaries in the town, several years after Oregon legalized recreational marijuana use.
 As Ontario borders Idaho (where marijuana remains illegal for all purposes), local news outlets reported that by November 2019 the city's dispensaries were generating a significant amount of revenue from Idaho residents driving across the state line.
 Total cannabis sales from Ontario dispensaries topped $100 million in December 2020.
-The additional revenue from cannabis sales reversed a years-long trend of cutting the annual city budget.
+The additional revenue from cannabis sales reversed a years-long trend of cutting the annual city budget and stoked advocacy for creation of a Greater Idaho, as many in that part of the state did not vote to legalize recreational marijuana or for the decriminalization of harder drugs along with the more liberal parts of the state, as well as those in Idaho who feel the border purchases of marijuana have increased drug abuse and hurt their way of life there.